 Bottom Line

 Unlike other whey proteins that often contain artificial flavors, sweeteners, preservatives, or fillers, Legion Athletics Whey+ Whey Isolate Protein Powder uses all-natural, high-quality ingredients in many ways.
-For one, Whey+ has a Truly Grass Fed certification, a mark that proves the cows that produce the dairy from which the whey protein isolate is extracted only eat grass (some companies add corn or soy to the cattle’s diet) and spend a high percentage of the year outside on Irish pastures.
+For one, Whey+ has a Truly Grass Fed certification.
+This mark proves the cows that produce the dairy from which the whey protein isolate is extracted only eat grass (some companies add corn or soy to the cattle’s diet) and spend a high percentage of the year outside on Irish pastures.

 Even non-Irish people will love this protein powder.
 Each scoop comes with 22 to 24 grams of protein (depending on the flavor) and low amounts of carbs and fat.